 The Cleaning Head

 The Lupe cleaning head uses a dual brushroll system.
-In the front, there is a soft roller brushroll that helps flatten debris and provide a seal between the agitator and the floor for better suction.
+In the front, there is a squishy roller brushroll that helps flatten debris and provide a seal between the agitator and the floor for better suction.

 These two rollers work in tandem to increase suction and improve overall performance.